sanometech/ukbiobank-crc/README.md

 by Gizem Tanriver, Ece Kocagoncu

-This repository is the official implementation of the [paper](https://www.medrxiv.org/content/10.1101/2022.11.10.22282166v1), which has been submitted for preprint in medRxiv and publication in British Journal of Cancer.
+This repository is the official implementation of the [paper](https://www.nature.com/articles/s41598-023-28631-y), published in Scientific Reports in January 2023.

 ## Abstract